swarch-2f-rootly/2f/Prototype_4/README.md

 #### Response

 When the system does not implement Active Redundancy, the failure of either store leads to user-facing degradation.
 If db-caching fails, analytics requests may hang or return incomplete results.
 If db-data-processing fails, metrics that require fresh computation become unavailable.
 Error rates increase, and response times rise due to failed lookups or repeated retries.
+When one of the active data sources (db-caching or db-data-processing) crashes, the analytics backend detects the failure, reroutes all read operations to the surviving data store, and continues serving analytics responses without stopping the service.
+Some queries may experience increased latency due to the loss of parallel read paths, but the system maintains availability and avoids user-visible downtime.

 #### Response Measure

 The metrics for evaluating this scenario include availability, recovery time, error rates, and consistency under failure.
 In the baseline setup, a data-source outage results in elevated 5xx errors, stalled analytics requests, and loss of metric freshness.
 Service availability drops noticeably as the backend cannot compensate for the missing data source.

+# OJO Lo de abajo se debe revisar

+Response Measure

+Service Availability (%) remains above 99% during the failure window.

+Failover Time: ≤ 1–2 seconds for the backend to reroute requests.

+Error Rate (%): Temporary increase ≤ 5% during detection, then returns to near 0%.

+Average Response Time: increases compared to normal baseline but remains within acceptable service limits.

+Data Freshness: degraded when db-data-processing fails; partial metric coverage when db-caching fails.

+Consistency Guarantees: system continues serving valid analytics responses from the surviving store.

 #### Architectural Pattern: Active Redundancy (Hot Spare)